 The Military Acute Concussion Evaluation, or MACE, is a standardized mental status exam that is used to evaluate mild TBI, or concussion, in a combat or other deployed setting.
-This screening tool was developed to evaluate a person with a suspected concussion, and is used to identify symptoms of a mild TBI.
+This screening tool was developed to evaluate a person with a suspected concussion, and is used to identify symptoms of mild TBI.

 The MACE form consists of four sections:

 - Concussion Screening – includes a description of the injury event and screening questions about loss of consciousness (LOC), alteration of consciousness (AOC), and post-traumatic amnesia (PTA).
 If any of the screening questions are answered “yes,” the evaluator continues with the other portions of MACE.

 - Cognitive Exam – assigns scores for orientation, immediate memory, concentration, and delayed recall.
 The scores are totaled out of 30 possible points and reported at the end of the MACE form.

 - Neurological Exam – tests for normal or abnormal pupil response to light, speech fluency and word finding, grip strength and pronator drift (an indicator of muscle weakness and compensation), and balance.
 Normal results are reported as “Green” and abnormal results are reported as “Red” at the end of the MACE form.